Why You Should Work Out After You Study

 As Ars Technica notes, previous studies have linked molecules released in the brain during exercise, including dopamine, to aiding in the formation of long-term memories.
 This explains why working out in general might help you with retaining information.
 Since the researchers didn't test any other windows of time between learning and exercising, it's hard to say how long you should delay your workout in order to remember as much as possible.
 It also remains unclear whether this trick will help you remember anything for longer than two days.

-Of course, with summer in full swing, you might not be on the lookout for any cramming tips — but, this is a great trick to save for midterms week come fall.
-Also, if you happen to have a lifeguarding test coming up in the next 48 hours, might as well go for a run four hours after your next study session.
-It certainly can't hurt.
+Of course, with summer in full swing, you might not be on the lookout for any cramming tips — but, this is a great trick to save for exam season.

 Researchers had 72 volunteers learn the locations and patterns of 90 objects on a screen, testing their memories after 40 minutes of viewing the screen.
 After that first test, they divided the volunteers into three groups.
 The first group exercised for 35 minutes on stationary bikes immediately, while the second got sent to a quiet room to watch nature documentaries before doing the same workout four hours later.
 The third group didn't exercise at all.